n4demo/learn-helm-to-deploy-to-AKS/README - step 2.md

   name: "test"
   ```

-13. Rename values.yaml file to dev.yaml and add the code below.
+13. Rename values.yaml file to dev-values.yaml and add the code below.
 Note :

 ```
 name: dev
 namespace: dev
 ```

-14. Now deploy a copy of the app into the Dev namespace with names that reflect it is being used for dev
+14. Now deploy a copy of the app into the Dev namespace with names that reflect that it is being used for dev
 ```
-helm install dev-app test-app --namespace=dev --values ./test-app/dev.yaml
+helm install dev-app test-app --namespace=dev --values ./test-app/dev-values.yaml
 ```

-15. Finally, create a copy of dev.yaml as uat.yaml and update the values accordingly and deploy a UAT version
+15. Finally, create a copy of dev-values.yaml as uat-values.yaml and update the values accordingly and deploy a UAT version
 ```
-helm upgrade uat-app test-app --namespace=uat --values ./test-app/uat.yaml
+helm upgrade uat-app test-app --namespace=uat --values ./test-app/uat-values.yaml
 ```

 ```